WillDosSantos/wills-portfolio/src/pages/ready-five/index.md

 1. A basic understanding of CSS
 2. A basic understanding of JS

 That's it.
 The rest is kind of self explanitory with some gotchas along the way.

-### Version 1

-[ScreenShot]
+The biggest hurdle for any front end developers is saying _className_ instead of _class_.
+There is also the requirement that within ever JS file (component) you have to keep your markup instead of one main _div_.

 ### Visual Design System